fed/webpack-version-file/README.md

 ## Custom Data

-By default, within your template you have access to all of the fields in your `package.json` with no extra configuration, i.e.:
+By default, within your template you have access to all of the fields in your `package.json` with no extra configuration, e.g.:

 * `version`
 * `name`